GreekAdonis/waybar-weather/README.md

 your IP and the resulting location based of that IP address.
 Depending on your ISP, the result might be very inaccurate

+### GeoAPI lookup
+The GeoAPI lookup provider uses the [GeoAPI](https://geoapi.info/) to look up your location.
+It has shown to be more accurate than the GeoIP lookup provider but will not be as accurate as the ICHNAEA provider.

 ### ICHNAEA
 The ICHNAEA location provider uses the Mozilla Location Service protocol to look up your location at [beaconDB](https://beacondb.net/).
 To get your location it will look for WiFi interfaces on your computer